*This guide will be updated whenever any new titles are discovered or released

 Angels Fall First is unrelentingly cool to the point that it feels impossible to put down.
 You can play with up to 32 bots, completely customise your loadout, and set up various maps to be played next à la the original Battlefront’s Instant Action mode.
 There’s a ton on offer here, and it is extraordinarily cheap for what is on offer.
 This is a must if you’re looking for a great game with offline bots.

-Fortunately, since its launch, it has been updated numerous times with a ton of additional content being added for those who wish to play alone.
+Fortunately, since its launch, it has been updated numerous times.
+A ton of additional content has been added for those who wish to play alone.
 New maps have been added to its base bot mode which adds a little bit of longevity to it.
 Additionally, a brand new mode called Instant Action has been added.
 It is essentially the best mode from the original Battlefront games, playable against bots.

 While 2017’s Battlefront 2 doesn’t offer nearly as much single-player content as other titles in this guide, it is one of the most polished.
 The base gameplay is heaps of fun, and the hectic Instant Action mode can offer up to 30 minutes per round depending on which length you select.
 It’s perfect if you want to play something quick before going to work or while you pedal away on the exercise bike.